 Current Project Status

-In collaboration with a consultant, the Town is in the process of updating its Community Amenity and Affordable Housing Contribution Policy, with the goal of developing a revised policy that is transparent and easy-to-understand, as well as fair to both the development community and the Town.
+The Town began revising its Community Amenity and Affordable Housing Contribution Policy in late 2019, with the goal of developing a policy that is transparent and easy-to-understand, as well as fair to both the development community and the Town.